cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 For even more usage examples, see [MetaSanity's usage page](https://github.com/cjneely10/MetaSanity/wiki/3-Usage).

-For this blog, I have selected a group of genomes of variable quality and completion/contamination, including some redundant genomes.
+For this blog post, I have selected a group of genomes of variable quality and completion/contamination, including some redundant genomes.
 I will use the **PhyloSanity** pipeline to evaluate this subset for high quality, non-redundant genomes, which we will initially define as genomes with a completion score &ge;90% and a contamination score &le;5% via the CheckM pipeline.
-We define "non-redundant" as either 1) having no genomes in the data set with whom its percent average nucleotide identity (%ANI) is greater than or equal to 98.5, or 2) having &ge;1 separate genome share &ge;98.5% ANI, but having the maximum completion percent of the copies.
+We define "non-redundant" based on a pairwise comparison of genome-wide average nucleotide identity (ANI).
+A non-redundant genome is identified if 1) no other genome(s) in the dataset have &ge;98.5% ANI, or 2) for any set of genomes that have &ge;98.5% ANI, the genome with the highest percent completion and lowest contamination.

-Once this is complete, I will use **FuncSanity** to design a customized pipeline based on the five available annotation suites, and I will use this pipeline to provide structural and functional annotations for each genome.
+In a follow-up [blog post](), I will use **FuncSanity** to design a customized pipeline based on the five available annotation suites, and I will use this pipeline to provide structural and functional annotations for each genome.
-Finally.
-I will explore the results of my work by using the **BioMetaDB** SQL interface.
+In a final [blog post](), I will explore the results of my work by using the **BioMetaDB** SQL interface. [provide a link]

-These datasets are available for download at [insert-url-here]().
+This test dataset is available for download at [insert-url-here]().

 Runtime for **MetaSanity** can be quite long for high numbers of genomes.
-Users are recommended to run all portions of this blog in a separate screen environment.
-For example, `screen -S test-run-MetaSanity`.
+Users should consider options to run this process in the background.
+For example, in Linux/Unix environments ‘screen’ can be used - `screen -S test-run-MetaSanity`.

 Installation
 ------